- Floris established in London by Juan Famenias Floris.

-- Max Factor merges with Norton Simon, Inc.
+- Max Factor bought by Norton Simon, Inc.

 - Hazel Bishop becomes a division of Toiletry Products of America.

-- Anita Roddick opens the first Body Shop in Brighton, U.K.
+- Anita Roddick opens the first Body Shop in Brighton, England.

 - Dunhill opens new cosmetics and toiletries factory in Lancashire.

-- Ricils acquired by L’Oréal who attaches it to Gemey.
+- Ricils acquired by L’Oréal and attached to Gemey.